openhwgroup/cvw/README.md

 	If you don't already have a Github account, create one In a web browser, visit https://github.com/openhwgroup/cvw
 	In the upper right part of the screen, click on Fork Create a fork, choosing the owner as your github account and the repository as cvw.

 	On the Linux computer where you will be working, log in

-Clone your fork of the repo and run the setup script.
-Change <yourgithubid> to your github id.
+Clone your fork of the repo.
+Change `<yourgithubid>` to your github id.

 	$ git clone --recurse-submodules https://github.com/<yourgithubid>/cvw
 	$ cd cvw
 	$ git remote add upstream https://github.com/openhwgroup/cvw

+If you are installing on a new system without any tools installed, please jump to the next section, Toolchain Installation then come back here.

+Run the setup script to update your `PATH` and activate the python virtual environment.

 	$ source ./setup.sh

-If you are installing on a new system without any tools installed please jump to the next section, Toolchain Installation then come back here.

-Add the following lines to your .bashrc or .bash_profile to run the setup script each time you log in.
+Add the following lines to your `.bashrc` or `.bash_profile` to run the setup script each time you log in.

 	if [ -f ~/cvw/setup.sh ]; then
 		source ~/cvw/setup.sh
 	fi

-If the tools are not yet installed on your server, follow the Toolchain Installation instructions in the section below.

-Build the tests and run a regression simulation with Questa to prove everything is installed.
+Build the tests and run a regression simulation to prove everything is installed.
 Building tests will take a while.

 	$ make
-	$ regression-wally       (depends on having Questa installed)
+	$ regression-wally

-# Toolchain Installation (Sys Admin)
+# Toolchain Installation and Configuration (Sys Admin)

 This section describes the open source toolchain installation.
-The current version of the toolchain has been tested on Ubuntu and partly on Red Hat/Rocky 8 Linux.
-Ubuntu works more smoothly and is recommended unless you have a compelling need for RedHat.
-However, Ubuntu 22.04LTS is incompatible with Synopsys Design Compiler.
+The current version of the toolchain has been tested on Ubuntu (versions 20.04, 22.04, and 24.04) and on Red Hat/Rocky/AlmaLinux (versions 8 and 9).
+NOTE: Ubuntu 22.04LTS is incompatible with Synopsys Design Compiler.

+### Installation

-Ubuntu users can install the tools by running
+The tools can be installed by running

+	$ $WALLY/bin/wally-tool-chain-install.sh

+If this script is run as root or using `sudo`, it will also install all of the prerequisite packages using the system package manager.
+The default installation directory when run in this manner is `/opt/riscv`.

+If a user-level installation is desired, the script can instead be run by any user without `sudo` and the installation directory will be `~/riscv`.
+In this case, the prerequisite packages must first be installed by running

+	$ sudo $WALLY/bin/wally-package-install.sh

+In either case, the installation directory can be overridden by passing the desired directory as an argument to the installation script.
+For example,

-	$ sudo $WALLY/bin/wally-tool-chain-install.sh
+	$ sudo $WALLY/bin/wally-tool-chain-install.sh /home/riscv

-The default installation directory is /opt/riscv defined by the environment variable RISCV.
-You must copy and edit ~/cvw/site-setup.sh to $RISCV/site-setup.sh.

-~/cvw/setup.sh sources $RISCV/site-setup.sh.
+See wally-tool-chain-install.sh for a detailed description of each component, or to issue the commands one at a time to install on the command line.

+### Configuration
+`$WALLY/setup.sh` sources `$RISCV/site-setup.sh`.
+If the toolchain was installed in either of the default locations (`/opt/riscv` or `~/riscv`), `$RISCV` will automatically be set to the correct path when `setup.sh` is run.
+If a custom installation directory was used, then `$WALLY/setup.sh` must be modified to set the correct path.

-This allows for customization of the site specific information such as commerical licenses and PATH variables.
+`$RISCV/site-setup.sh` allows for customization of the site specific information such as commercial licenses and PATH variables.
+It is automatically copied into your `$RISCV` folder when the installation script is run.

 Change the following lines to point to the path and license server for your Siemens Questa and Synopsys Design Compiler installation and license server.
 If you only have Questa, you can still simulate but cannot run logic synthesis.
 If Questa or Design Compiler are already setup on this system then don't set these variables.